 Selling sexual services is legal in Ireland in some circumstances.

 The Prohibition of Incitement to Hatred Act 1989 sets out the law on hate speech in Ireland.

 Drink driving is a very serious offence.
 Find out about the law on drink driving, including random breath testing, powers of the Gardai and procedures if you are arrested.

-In 2006 the law in relation to fireworks changed.
+Only the least dangerous fireworks are allowed to be sold to the public.
 The Gardaí now have the power to make arrests in relation to the possession of unlicensed fireworks.
-Find out more here.